 ‘Regenerative Agriculture describes farming and grazing practices that, among other benefits, reverse climate change by rebuilding soil organic matter and restoring degraded soil biodiversity – resulting in both carbon drawdown and improving the water cycle.
 Specifically, Regenerative Agriculture is a holistic land management practice that leverages the power of photosynthesis in plants to close the carbon cycle, and build soil health, crop resilience and nutrient density.’

-Terra Meera is currently planning to revitalise its land of 1ha by planting a whole variety of native fruit trees and herbs.
+Terra Meera is currently revitalising 1ha of land by planting a whole variety of native fruit trees and introducing a permaculture model.
 In the future, we also aspire to create an open seed bank and lay the foundations for a collective project of local and regenerative agriculture in the area.